guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 Acquisition dialog

-The above screenshot shows the default acquisition dialog which can be easily adapted to fit your requirements.
+The above screenshot shows the default acquisition dialog.
+Another dialog exists for cloning disks.
+Both can be easily adapted to fit your requirements.
 You may add or remove fields.
 You can set their default values statically (text) and dynamically (current date, size of disk, serial number, ...).
 Have a look at /etc/guymager/guymager.cfg.

-2. Add the pinguin server to your repository list by executing the following command:
+1. Add the pinguin server and its public key by executing the following commands:

 Currently, i386 and amd64 systems are supported, powerpc packages are available upon request.